jwarz/data-scientists-tools/intermediate-regression-in-r/readme.md

 and slope you specified.
 The dotted blue line has the intercept and slope calculated by a linear regression on the dataset.

-How does linear regression try to optimize the sum of squares metric?

 > ## *Question*
 >
-> ???<br> <br> ⬜ Linear regression makes the sum of the squares of the
+> How does linear regression try to optimize the sum of squares
-> differences between the actual responses and the predicted responses
-> zero.<br> ⬜ Linear regression makes the sum of the squares of the
+> metric?<br> <br> ⬜ Linear regression makes the sum of the squares of
-> differences between the actual responses and the predicted responses
-> infinite.<br> ⬜ Linear regression maximizes the sum of the squares of
 > the differences between the actual responses and the predicted
-> responses.<br> ⬜ Linear regression minimizes the sum of the squares
+> responses zero.<br> ⬜ Linear regression makes the sum of the squares
 > of the differences between the actual responses and the predicted
+> responses infinite.<br> ⬜ Linear regression maximizes the sum of the
+> squares of the differences between the actual responses and the
+> predicted responses.<br> ✅ Linear regression minimizes the sum of the
+> squares of the differences between the actual responses and the
-> responses.<br>
+> predicted responses.<br>

+Magic minimization!
+Sum of squares is a measure of how far the predited responses are from the actual responses, so a smaller number is better.

 ## Linear regression algorithm